Article updated September 2021

 Google Ads can be considered the backbone of PPC.
-There are two main types of bidding within Google Ads (formerly Google AdWords) – Cost Per Click (CPC) and Cost Per Thousand Impressions (CPM).
+There are two main types of bidding within Google Ads (formerly Google AdWords): Cost Per Click (CPC) and Cost Per Thousand Impressions (CPM).
 In this post, we have a look at CPC vs CPM pricing models for Google Ads.

 CPC bidding is where you only pay if someone clicks on one of your ads.

 In most cases, people will generally use CPC bidding as it is designed for the Search Network.
 It’s also the recommended bidding strategy when trying to drive traffic to your website and you know how much you are willing to pay.

 Within CPC bidding there are two separate bidding options available:

 Where you set a daily budget and Google Ads will attempt to bring you as many clicks as they can for your set budget.
 You can also set a maximum cost per click to make sure Google doesn’t spend more than you would.
 If you use automatic bidding I would highly recommend setting a maximum budget for CPC ads!

 You only pay when someone clicks on your advert but this option allows you to control your maximum bids.
 You can set bids at the Ad Group level, keyword level or placement level.
 I personally like this option as I feel it gives you more control over what you spend per click.

 CPM bidding is the most common option for advertisers who are targeting the Display Network as this is the best option if you are trying to increase or improve your brand awareness.